nico-bachner/md-paper/docs/README.md

     ```

 ### Title, Author, Date
-These are essential parts of any standalone document.
-Simply write the following into the YAML header:
+These are essential parts of any standalone document:
 ``` YAML
 title: "YOUR DOCUMENT TITLE"
 author: "YOUR NAME"